Technology, Data & Analytics

 In virtually any industry, technology is involved in some way – and you DO NOT have to be a CS or Stats/Data major to get into these fields!
 Anyone can explore here.

 Look below for relevant events and throughout this page for resources to help you learn about and land a position in this field.
 You can also subscribe to this community’s newsletter for job/internship updates, employer events, and more.
 Want personalized advice to figure out your next steps?
-Beth and Hao can help!
+Beth can help!

 Make An Appointment